shedding-hub/shedding-hub/data/vetter2020daily/vetter2020daily-extraction.md

-# Extraction for Liu et al. (2024)
+# Extraction for Vetter et al. (2020)

-[Liu et al. (2024)](https://journals.asm.org/doi/10.1128/msphere.00827-20) measured SARS-CoV-2 detected by real-time reverse transcriptase PCR in both oropharyngeal (OPS) and nasopharyngeal (NPS) swabs from five COVID-19 patients in Geneva, Switzerland, up to days 7 and 19 after symptom onset.
+[Vetter et al. (2020)](https://journals.asm.org/doi/10.1128/msphere.00827-20) measured SARS-CoV-2 detected by real-time reverse transcriptase PCR in both oropharyngeal (OPS) and nasopharyngeal (NPS) swabs from five COVID-19 patients in Geneva, Switzerland, up to days 7 and 19 after symptom onset.
 Demographic information (e.g., age, sex, etc.) is also included in the data.
-The raw data is stored at [Shedding Hub](https://github.com/shedding-hub).
-Currently, cellular and humoral SARS-CoV-2-specific adaptive responses and serology data are currently not included in this dataset.
+The raw data is stored at [Shedding Hub](https://github.com/shedding-hub/shedding-hub/tree/main/data/vetter2020daily).
+Currently, this dataset does not include cellular and humoral SARS-CoV-2-specific adaptive responses and serology data.

 First, we `import` python modules needed: